Morris Financial Concepts Inc. Has $111,000 Stock Holdings in Dimensional Emerging Core Equity Market ETF (NYSEARCA:DFAE)

-Morris Financial Concepts Inc. grew its holdings in Dimensional Emerging Core Equity Market ETF (NYSEARCA:DFAE – Free Report) by 28.3% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 4,926 shares of the company’s stock after buying an additional 1,088 shares during the quarter.
-Morris Financial Concepts Inc.’s holdings in Dimensional Emerging Core Equity Market ETF were worth $111,000 at the end of the most recent reporting period.
+Morris Financial Concepts Inc. grew its stake in Dimensional Emerging Core Equity Market ETF (NYSEARCA:DFAE – Free Report) by 28.3% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 4,926 shares of the company’s stock after buying an additional 1,088 shares during the period.
+Morris Financial Concepts Inc.’s holdings in Dimensional Emerging Core Equity Market ETF were worth $111,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Pinnacle Bancorp Inc. bought a new position in Dimensional Emerging Core Equity Market ETF in the third quarter valued at about $29,000.
-Northwestern Mutual Wealth Management Co. bought a new position in Dimensional Emerging Core Equity Market ETF in the fourth quarter valued at about $33,000.
-True Wealth Design LLC bought a new position in Dimensional Emerging Core Equity Market ETF in the fourth quarter valued at about $42,000.
-Sanctuary Wealth Management L.L.C. bought a new position in Dimensional Emerging Core Equity Market ETF in the fourth quarter valued at about $89,000.
-Finally, Bromfield Sneider Wealth Advisors boosted its holdings in Dimensional Emerging Core Equity Market ETF by 392.4% in the third quarter.
-Bromfield Sneider Wealth Advisors now owns 5,146 shares of the company’s stock valued at $116,000 after acquiring an additional 4,101 shares during the last quarter.
+Several other institutional investors and hedge funds also recently made changes to their positions in DFAE.
+EP Wealth Advisors LLC bought a new stake in shares of Dimensional Emerging Core Equity Market ETF during the 1st quarter valued at about $28,178,000.
+Bank of America Corp DE boosted its position in shares of Dimensional Emerging Core Equity Market ETF by 55.6% during the 1st quarter.
+Bank of America Corp DE now owns 2,747,872 shares of the company’s stock valued at $63,256,000 after purchasing an additional 981,491 shares in the last quarter.
+CI Private Wealth LLC bought a new stake in shares of Dimensional Emerging Core Equity Market ETF during the 4th quarter valued at about $21,258,000.
+Mariner LLC boosted its position in shares of Dimensional Emerging Core Equity Market ETF by 57.5% during the 4th quarter.
+Mariner LLC now owns 2,486,136 shares of the company’s stock valued at $54,571,000 after purchasing an additional 907,557 shares in the last quarter.
+Finally, UBS Group AG boosted its position in shares of Dimensional Emerging Core Equity Market ETF by 42.9% during the 1st quarter.
+UBS Group AG now owns 2,779,409 shares of the company’s stock valued at $63,982,000 after purchasing an additional 835,004 shares in the last quarter.

 The Dimensional Emerging Core Equity Market ETF (DFAE) is an exchange-traded fund that mostly invests in total market equity.
 The fund actively selects emerging markets securities of all sizes with a tilt toward small-cap companies, seeking to provide long-term capital appreciation.
 DFAE was launched on Dec 2, 2020 and is issued by Dimensional.